ksehrawat/Capstone-Project/README.md

 ## DataSet

 Initial DatSet was downloaded from the Redfin Website (https://www.redfin.com/news/data-center/) and then data was filetered furtner up to focus on the 3 states i.e. California, New York , and Texas.
+Initial DataSet (NewRedfinDataSet.csv) was stored in the Google Drive Folder so that it can used in Colab for further analysis.

 ## Data Exploration and Cleaning